bevyengine/bevy-website/release-content/0.15/release-notes/14791_Required_Components.md

 1. It is an entirely new set of APIs that developers need to learn.
 Someone that wants to spawn a `Player` entity needs to know that `PlayerBundle` exists.
 2. Bundle APIs don't exist at runtime after insertion ... they are an additional spawn-only concept that developers need to think about.
 You don't write `PlayerBundle` behaviors.
 You write `Player` behaviors.
 3. The `Player` component _needs_ the components in `PlayerBundle` to function as a `Player`.
 Spawning `Player` on its own is possible, and it likely (depending on the implementation) wouldn't function as intended.
 4. Bundles are always "flat" (by convention).
 The person defining the `Player` component needs to define _all of the component dependencies_. `Sprite` needs `Transform` and `Visibility`, `Transform` needs `GlobalTransform`, `Visibility` needs `InheritedVisibility` and `ViewVisibility`.
 This lack of "dependency inheritance" makes defining bundles much harder and error prone than it needs to be.
 It requires consumers of APIs to be intimately aware of what amounts to implementation details.
 And when these details change, _the developer of the `Bundle` needs to be aware and update the `Bundle` accordingly_.
-Nested bundles are supported, but they are a _pain_ for users to work with and we have disallowed them in upstream Bevy bundles for awhile now.
+Nested bundles are supported, but they are a _pain_ for users to work with and we have disallowed them in upstream Bevy bundles for a while now.
 5. `PlayerBundle` is effectively defined by the needs of the `Player` component, but when spawning it is possible to _never mention the `Player` symbol_.
 Ex: `commands.spawn(PlayerBundle::default())`.
 This is odd given that `Player` is the "driving concept".
 6. Bundles introduce significant "stutter" to the API.
 Notice the `player: Player` and `team: Team` in the example above.
 7. Bundles introduce additional (arguably excessive) nesting and `..default()` usage.

-Every one of these points has a sizeable impact on what it feels like to use Bevy on a day to day basis.
+Every one of these points has a sizable impact on what it feels like to use Bevy on a day-to-day basis.
 In **Bevy 0.15** we've landed **Required Components**, which solves these problems by fundamentally rethinking how this all works.

 **Required Components** are the first step in our [Next Generation Scene / UI](https://github.com/bevyengine/bevy/discussions/14437) effort, which aims to make Bevy a best-in-class app / scene / UI development framework. **Required Components** stand on their own as a direct improvement to Bevy developers' lives, but they also help set the stage for making Bevy's upcoming next generation scene system (and the upcoming Bevy Editor) something truly special.